Hidden Item RNG (CFW)

 Monitor the Logs tab of SysBot.NET until you reach your target frame.
 It is recommended to remain close to the area that contains your desired item where possible.

-If you are manipulating items in Cerulean Cave, ensure that a repel is active when doing the last ~50 advancements to avoid overshooting your target frame, as frames are consumed every time a wild Pokemon spawns.
+If you are manipulating items in Cerulean Cave, ensure that a repel is active when doing the last ~50 advancements to avoid overshooting your target frame, as advances are consumed every time a wild Pokemon spawns.

 Figure 7 - Target Frame Hit!